HangX-Ma/dino/README.md

 # Dino

-This project reimplement the Google Chrome Dino Game based on LovyanGFX driver.
+This project reimplements the Google Chrome Dino Game.
+It is based on LovyanGFX driver and further will be migrated to ESP32-S3 board.
 You can now run the game on **Linux** platform using SDL2 simulator.
-If you want to run the game on **Windows**, please check [win](https://github.com/HangX-Ma/dino/tree/win) branch and follow the guide to do cross compile.
+If you want to run the game on **Windows**, please check branch **[win](https://github.com/HangX-Ma/dino/tree/win)** and follow the guidance to do cross compile.

-**You Dino can get special skill if you reach high score!**
+**Dino can get special skills if you help it reach high scores!**

 ## Dino Game Demo